MATERIALS:

 G. Faure: Sicilienne Op 78 for cello and piano - Score with annotations

-The aim of this page is to draw attention to the importance of score reading as a method of developing critical listening and analysis skills, and most importantly listening to more music.
-And if you listen to more music, it will also make a difference to the way you play.
+The aim of this page is to draw attention to aid students in the basics of finding their way around scores - a skill which not only develops critical listening and analysis skills, but also encourages exploring more music.
+Listening to more music also makes a difference to the way one plays.

-Also, score reading, if done attentively, will help you with your sight reading as well as identifying nuances in your pieces.
+Also, following scores, or even better, reading through them at your instrument, if done attentively, will help you with your sight reading as well as identifying nuances in your own pieces.

 The example exercises and notes above are not aimed for a particular level of instrumental playing, rather at people at a late beginner-intermediate level who are looking to increase their listening skills; some of the annotations cover extremely basic concepts while others might require some beginner students to do a little bit of research.